wxGlade/wxGlade/sphinx/intro.rst

 Program Windows
 ***************

-wxGlade consists of five main windows:
+wxGlade consists of three windows.
+The main window is split into three panels.
+The panels are separated by draggable sashes.
+Also, the "Windows" menu allows to re-arrange the sections.

-(click on one of the images to see it full size)
+(click on one of the images to see it full size; the screenshots are a bit out of date as previously Palette, Tree and Properties were three separate windows)

 .. |wPalette| image:: images/wPalette.png